zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_4_forecasting-understand-data.md

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI
-- You have completed Lab 1
+- You have completed all the tasks in Lab 1

 ## Task 1: Understand Data Requirements
  Our forecasting service provides an Auto-ML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
 For this, there are some data validations and data format requirements that the input data must satisfy.